Rules and Regulations for Community Use of Schools

 18. Nuts, nut products, shellfish, fragrances and latex may pose a significant health risk to students and community members and are NOT permitted on most school properties.
 Animals, with the exception of service dogs, are NOT permitted on school property.

 19. Parking is restricted to designated areas and the user group is responsible for parking control.

 20. All groups will comply with fire regulations.
 Any costs incurred as a result of false fire alarms will be the responsibility of the user.

 21. Permit holders are responsible for the cost of all loss or damage to the school building, equipment, and grounds, occasioned or arising from the use of said building, equipment, or grounds by any person or persons who may be therein or thereon by permission or invitation of the holders of the said permit.
 Community users will not be permitted to carry out essential repairs and maintenance resulting from loss or damage.
 The Board will not be held responsible for personal injury or damage to, or for the loss or theft of, anything belonging to the applicant or anyone attending the event.

 22. The Board reserves the right to request partial or full payment of fees prior to the date(s) of use.

-23. All users of school facilities must provide proof of liability insurance.
+23. All users of school facilities must provide proof of liability insurance with a certificate of insurance that lists Kawartha Pine Ridge District School Board as Additional Insured.
 Where a group does not have liability insurance, insurance can be purchased through the Board when permit request is made.
 Insurance premiums, once paid, are non-refundable.